 Older photos aren’t digital files, meaning the way software would automatically cleanse “red-eye” effects will be slightly affected by a reduction in available data.

 So the best practice is to use red-eye removal on pictures on your smartphone right after you capture them.

 If you want to know more, here’s an article that can help you learn how to get rid of red-eye in photos with ease.

 4. A Straightforward and Often Ignored Step: Clean Lenses

 Admit it or not–your smartphone is always in your pocket.
 And your pockets may be full of lint, little bits of dirt, and tobacco dust if you’re a smoker.

 Other than that, when you go to grab your phone every now and then, you put your fingers on the lenses without realizing it, and that transfers oil to them, which smudges the final picture.

 Get in the habit of keeping your lenses safe, most essentially, and then cleaning them before you take any pictures.
 This will help you get clearer photos with less annoyance.

 All you need to do is be at a big event with a celebrity speaker or politician, snap a picture, get home, and see nothing but an exaggerated blur to know why lens cleaning is so important.

-Professional photographers will store their lenses in special cases that keep them safe from being jostled and assure lenses are always perfectly clear.
+Professional photographers will store their lenses in special cases that keep them safe from being jostled and assure lenses are always clear.
 They’ll also use special cleaning equipment designed to cleanse glass lenses without leaving smudges.